MicroPython on ESP8266: sending data to ThingSpeak

 But it’s not convenient to have hardcoded Wi-Fi settings.
 If SSID/password change, we’ll need to change sources and upload it to the board again.
 Instead of hardcoding SSID/password, we can do the following:

-• Add a config mode switch on GPIO5 (see on the circuit above) which turns on configuration mode.
+switch on GPIO5 (see on the circuit above) which turns on configuration mode. - When the board starts, it check if

-• When a user connects to this Wi-Fi access point, the web server offers to set SSID and password for Wi-Fi network which should be used then.
+functions). - When a user connects to this Wi-Fi access point, the web server offers to set SSID and password for Wi-Fi network which should be used then.

 So, if we want to use the device in another Wi-Fi network, or we just changed Wi-Fi password, we don’t need to flash the device again.

 After the device successfully connected to Wi-Fi, it starts measuring temperature and humidity with specified interval.
 As I mentioned earlier, MicroPython supports both DHT11 and DHT22 sensors out-of-the-box.
-We just use dht.DHT22 function, see mesure_temperature_and_humidity:
+We just use dht.DHT22

 That’s pretty simple.
 Then, we need to send data to the Internet.
 We’re going to use ThingSpeak which is a nice and free platform for gathering, analyzing, and visualizing data from IoT devices.
 ThingSpeak provides a RestFUL API for IoT devices.
 First, you need to create an account on ThingSpeak.
 Next, you’ll need to create a channel.
 After that, you’ll get an API key for posting data to your channel.
 This API key then should be used for sending data to ThingSpeak.
 Don’t forget to enable two fields in your channel: one for temperature, and another one for humidity.